Sunday, June 27, 2010

 B: I quite like the ballsiness to this, evident in lines likes “No importa si quieres o no, porque hoy mando yo”.
 And I like “Quiero clavarte en mi cruz”, too.

-V: They might have shipped in composers from Greece and Sweden, but wherever they got their choreographer from, I hope they kept the receipt.
-And whether it’s just nerves I don’t know, but Soraya doesn’t sound like she has much depth to her vocals.
+I don’t know whether it’s just nerves, but Soraya doesn’t sound like she has much depth to her vocals.
 The performance comes across as one of the least rehearsed of the lot.

 And so to the points...